 Intelligent information and communication technologies on public roads: we make it happen

-Deployment of the Intelligent Transport Systems
+Deployment of the Connected automated vehicle

-The development and implementation of ITS is important; for example, it can lead to enhanced traffic safety and traffic flows.
+The development and implementation of Connected automated vehicles is important; for example, it can lead to enhanced traffic safety and traffic flows.
 But it can also make traffic and logistics more environmentally-friendly and it makes the road user’s journey more comfortable.
 These road users, and road authorities will both benefit from an effective deployment of technology.
 All good reasons for the Dutch government to give this development room to manoeuvre.

 Practical experience on public roads